 The biology program offers small lab-based courses taught by faculty with expertise in biology, neuroscience, environmental science, paleontology, and biochemistry.
 You will have access to state-of-the-art labs in our LEED Certified Meldrum Science Center for both coursework and research projects.
 When you sign up for field courses, Utah’s deserts, mountains, and Great Salt Lake become your classroom.

 What You'll Learn

 - Develop an understanding of the major concepts in the biological sciences, focusing on sub-fields like evolutionary biology, cell and molecular biology, genetics, anatomy and physiology, ecology, global change biology, and microbiology.

-- Critically evaluate biological data to formulate valid conclusions.
+- Critically and analytically evaluate biological data to formulate valid conclusions.

-- Develop lab and field techniques and skills specific to an area of specialization within biology.
+- Demonstrate proficiency in general scientific skills and skills specific to an area of specialization within biology.